CMB2000 : Essential Biomedical Research Skills

 • Informatics - The complexity of molecular biology and vast amount of data generated means that

-students need a clear understanding of how computers can be used to search for, and interrogate
+students need a clear understanding of how technologies can be used to search for, interrogate and analyse

 • Statistics - The analysis of data requires the application of statistics, including basic data